andygruber/cpp-multi-builder/README.md

 # C++ Multi Builder

-This GitHub repository provides a ready-to-use GitHub Action to build C++ projects.
+This GitHub repository provides a ready-to-use GitHub Action and [Azure Pipeline](.docs/AZURE.md) to build C++ projects.
 It is designed to lower the entry barrier for developers and allow easy building, unit testing, and packaging of C++ projects for multiple combinations of OS using a single C++ source code.

 ## Features